Webtrekk/webtrekk-magento2/doc/Webtrekk_EN_Config_Magento2.md

 ![Alt Configuration](img/configuration.png)

 - **Enable Webtrekk TagIntegration:** Here you can activate and deactivate the webtrekk extension.
-- **Webtrekk JavaScript file:** The URL to the JavaScript which contains the tracking code (/webtrekk_v4.min.js).
-If that input stays empty the included default javascript file is used (Webtrekk Pixel v435).
-- **Async:** Defines whether the TagIntegration container should be loaded asynchronously.
 - **TagIntegration ID:** Enter your TagIntegration customer ID here, if the TagIntegration file should be loaded from a Webtrekk server.
 - **TagIntegration Domain:** Enter the TagIntegration domain here, if the TagIntegration file should be loaded from a Webtrekk server.
 - **Custom Domain:** Enter your domain here, if the TagIntegration file should be loaded from your server.